What is a lien on a car?

 What will a CARFAX Canada Vehicle History Report + Lien Check show if there is a lien found?

-If a lien is found, the CARFAX Canada Vehicle History Report + Lien Check will include critical information to help you clear the lien, including:
+If a lien is found, the CARFAX Canada Vehicle History Report + Lien Check will include critical information to help you better understand the lien, including:

 - Debtor information: Name and address of the individual or business that owes the money